 “Our little saint,” the uncles coo’d.

 The meal was steak, with the adults getting special vegetables and Delmonico potatoes.
 The kids got extra steak and French fries.
-For dessert, we had crème Brulee and I had to show the kids how to crack the glaze.
+For dessert, we had crème Brulee.
+I showed the kids how to crack the glaze.
 I had tears in my eyes when I looked at Casper who reacted the same way.
 He went and cracked the glaze for the boy who could feel his presence.
 The boy reached out and touched Casper’s hand, looking up in his direction.
 I hoped so sensitive a boy wouldn’t be identified as gay, unless of course, he was.

 Mummy announced that coffee would be served in the sitting room, while Jack and Tim put on a performance.
 All the kids got up and trooped up to the sitting room stairs, stopping behind the door to the living room.
 Casper put the song on the phonograph.